st-t/solita-bike-app/README.md

   - Disable adblock and any other browser extensions to avoid this.

-- Map views not loading is most likely caused by Google's recent restrictions in their API.
+- Make sure your database is working properly.

 <br>
 <br>

 ## Screenshots

 <details>
   <summary>Index</summary>